roosta/yank/README.md

 with a parser depending on the format.

 Automating this might be possible but IMO not worth the effort, and would be needlessly complicated.
-Might setup some unit tests later for various functions but they are not very complicated, and hardly need any testing.
+Might setup some unit tests later for various functions, but for now I'm satisfied with manual testing.

 ## License